Skip to content

 \[ \begin{align} S &\doteq \check{v}(t) \check{i}^*(t) \\ &= V_{RMS}I_{RMS} \exp^{i\phi} \\ &= V_{RMS}I_{RMS} \cos(\phi) + i V_{RMS}I_{RMS} \sin(\phi). \end{align} \]

 This quantity is constant in time and is directly equal to its time averaged.
-(Note the use of the complexe conjugate of the curent \(\check{i}^*(t)\) in that definition: having used \(\check{i}(t)\) instead would result in a quantity whose time averaged is zero and therefore would not have been very useful).
+(Note the use of the complex conjugate of the current \(\check{i}^*(t)\) in that definition: using \(\check{i}(t)\) instead would result in a quantity with zero time average and therefore would not be very useful).

 The real part of the apparent power is labeled as the active power P, which is the same as in the previous derivation,